mturk/svcbatch/README.md

 ```

-In future releases this variable will be also used
+This variable is also used for inter-process communication
-for inter-process communication between SvcBatch and
+between batch file and SvcBatch executable.
+See **-k** command
-batch file's child process.
+line option for more details.

 ## Custom control codes